 What is special education?

-Special education is specially designed instruction, at no cost to the parent, to meet the unique needs of a child with a disability.
+Special education is specially designed instruction, at no cost to families, which meets the unique needs of a child with a disability.
 Michigan's Mandatory Special Education Act (P.A.
 451) of 1976) and the Individuals with Disabilities Education Act (IDEA) Amendments of 1997 (P.L.
-105-17 of 1997) guarantee all persons with disabilities (ages 0-25) the right to a free and appropriate public education (FAPE).
+105-17 of 1997) guarantee all persons with disabilities from infancy to age 25 the right to a free and appropriate public education (FAPE).

 Who is a "child with a disability?"